TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-Now, we can run the `nmap` scan to discover the internal network:
+Now, we can run a basic `nmap` scan to discover the internal network:

 <br />